Efforts taken by the Kingdom of Bahrain to enhance digital transformation.

 - The Kingdom also organized the 2015 VEX Competition, a national qualifying event for Bahrain, where students from elementary, middle, and high schools competed for a place in the World VEX robotics championship.

-- The Ministry of Labour and Social Development launched a training programme for youngsters to install and program robots.
+- The Ministry of Labour launched a training programme for youngsters to install and program robots.
 The program is aimed at inspiring young people to become future leaders in the fields of science and technology.

 - The Ministry of Finance adopted Robotics Process Automation in its various departments to increase productivity, minimize human error, and reduce costs.